genxnetwork/grape/readme.md

      If your dataset has less then 300K SNPs, imputation can improve results.
      Search of relatives requires substantially more time with increased number of SNPs.
      Invoked by option `--remove-imputation`.
 Currently it removes all SNPs with `IMPUTED` in it.
     - Optional phasing, invoked by `--phase`.
-It is required for searching for relatives with Germline `--flow germline`, however we do not recommend using Germline for now.
+It is required for searching for relatives with Germline `--flow germline-king`, however we do not recommend using Germline for now.
     - Optional imputation, invoked by `--impute`.
 One must also use `--phase` with this.